 Bursaries are partial fee awards made on the basis of financial circumstances and likely contributions to and benefit from the IB Course at St. Clare's.
-Some are awarded to applicants who attend the Scholarship Day.
-Others are made after the award of scholarships, from March onwards before the September of proposed entry, subject to availability of funds.
+Bursaries may be awarded to applicants who attend the Scholarship Day.
+Other bursary awards may be made after the award of scholarships, from March onwards before the September of proposed entry, subject to availability of funds.